spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-setup.md

 Then, open the Visual Studio solution and build the project.

+[block:callout]
+{
+  "type": "tip",
-<%(Callout type="tip" message="If you just want to see the final result, you can find the completed source version of this tutorial in the `feature/dbsync_worker_tutorial_finish` branch of the Example Project.
-While the game code will be complete, _**you must still follow the remaining steps on this page.**_")%>
+  "body": "If you just want to see the final result, you can find the completed source version of this tutorial in the `feature/dbsync_worker_tutorial_finish` branch of the Example Project.
+While the game code will be complete, _**you must still follow the remaining steps on this page.**_"
+}
+[/block]

 Once built, open the project in the Unreal Editor, generate Schema, create a Snapshot and start a deployment with a couple of players in `New Editor Window`.